 for initial certification to teach grades 1-6.
 Students may also

-pursue either an extension of the Cchildhood Education
+pursue either an extension of the Childhood Education certification

-certification to teach the subject matter of their academic major
+to teach the subject matter of their academic major in grades 7-9,

-in grades 7-9, or dual certification in Childhood and Teaching
+or earn dual certification in Childhood and Teaching Students with

 All candidates must receive a C+ or better in all certification